Textualize/textual/docs/guide/actions.md

 ## Links

-Actions may be embedded in links with console markup, which you can introduce the `@click` tag.
+Actions may be embedded as links within console markup.
+You can create such links with a  `@click` tag.

 The following example mounts simple static text with embedded action links.